wildducktheories/api/README.md

 This Java library provides a generic abstraction for managing thread-local API singletons.

 APIs provide some service to an application or to the implementations of other APIs.
-A question arises about how to locate a reference to the API.
+A question arises about how to locate a reference to an API.

 Static singletons provide one way to do this, but it is often difficult to safely and satisfactorily vary the implementation of such singletons as requirements change particularly